svmiller/ir3-2/scripts/lab5.md

 #> ✖ dplyr::lag()    masks stats::lag()
 #> ℹ Use the conflicted package (<http://conflicted.r-lib.org/>) to force all conflicts to become errors
 library(modelsummary)
-# library(kableExtra)
+# library(kableExtra) # for extra formatting options, in this format.
 options("modelsummary_factory_default" = "kableExtra")
 ```

-^ Note: “tinytable” is now default, though previous versions of this
+^ Note: “tinytable” (c.f. `{tinytable}`) is now default, though previous
-were written around “kableExtra”.
-As you develop your skills here (and
+versions of this were written around “kableExtra” (c.f. `{kableExtra}`).
+As you develop your skills here (and importantly move away from
-importantly move away from copy-pasting stuff into Word), you may want
+copy-pasting stuff into Word), you may want to more fully transition
-to more fully transition into `{modelsummary}`’s default settings.
+into `{modelsummary}`’s default settings.
+However, we should keep this
-However, we should keep this tractable here.
-Also note that anyone
+tractable here.
+Also note that anyone viewing this on the public course
-viewing this on the public course website will note that there are
+website will note that there are additional formatting things we should
-additional formatting things we should be doing to make this presentable
+be doing to make this presentable in that particular format.
+However,
-in that particular format.
-However, what’s offered here is fine for the
+what’s offered here is fine for the intended format.
+We’ll be doing
-intended format.
-We’ll be doing copy-pasting from RStudio into Word.
+copy-pasting from RStudio into Word.

 ## Load the data